federicous/react-native-interview/README.md

 To get started
 - Run `bin/setup` to install dependencies
 - In one terminal run `yarn start`
-- In a second termimal run `yarn ios`
+- In a second termimal run `yarn ios` or `yarn android`

+- In a third terminal run `yarn start-api-server`